Suffer for the Gospel (preaching resource for 10/9/22)

 14 Keep reminding God’s people of these things.Warn them before God against quarreling about words; it is of no value, and only ruins those who listen.
 15 Do your best to present yourself to God as one approved, a worker who does not need to be ashamed and who correctly handles the word of truth.

 Paul exhorts Timothy to be a good workman who is 'approved' (tried and true), one who 'correctly handles the word of truth.'
 ‘Correctly handles’ means literally to 'cut straight' like a farmer plowing a straight furrow through their field.
 The good workman handles the word with such skill and care that they stay on the path themselves, making it easier for others to follow straight behind.

 Christian workers are to follow after the pattern of Paul and of Christ himself.
 They are to be willing to struggle, even suffer like good soldiers, law-abiding athletes and hard-working farmers who are utterly dedicated to their calling.
 As unashamed workers they must stand up for the truth.

 Each of these metaphors concentrates on a particular characteristic which contributes to the portrait as a whole, and in fact lays down a condition of usefulness.
-Only if we give ourselves without reserve to our soldering, running and farming can we expect results.
+Only if we give ourselves without reserve to our soldiering, running and farming can we expect results.
 Only if we cut the truth straight and do not swerve from it shall we be approved by God and have no need to be ashamed.
-In all of these ways we are called to suffer if need be in order to serve our risen Lord, participating actively in his gospel ministry.
+In all these ways we are called to suffer if need be in order to serve our risen Lord, participating actively in his gospel ministry.
 There is no higher calling.
 Amen.